durangoretro/web/docs/software/ehbasic.md

 ### `RECT x1,y1,x2,y2,c`

+!!! bug

 	_This is **NOT working** on the current version_.
 Intended to draw a filled rectangle, the command will be accepted (and its parameters checked!) but nothing will be drawn on screen.